What are the most important things to know about Truvada?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking Truvada during pregnancy.
-For more information on the use of Truvada during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
-If you become pregnant while taking PrEP, talk to your health care provider about whether to continue PrEP.
+For more information on the use of Truvada during pregnancy, please refer to the following sections of the Perinatal HIV Clinical Guidelines: Table 11.
+Antiretroviral Drug Use in Pregnant People with HIV and Pre-exposure Prophylaxis (PrEP) to Prevent HIV During Periconception, Antepartum, and Postpartum Periods.

 - If you are breastfeeding or plan to breastfeed.
 For women with HIV in the United States, the Guideline does not recommend breastfeeding.
 Before your baby is born, or if you are already breastfeeding, talk to your health care provider to discuss alternative options for feeding your baby.